vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/20.appendix/vid-partition.md

 `VID` is short for vertex identifier.

-In Nebula Graph, vertices are identified with vertex identifiers (i.e. `VID`s).
+In NebulaGraph, vertices are identified with vertex identifiers (i.e. `VID`s).
 The VID can be an int64 or a fixed length string.
 When inserting a vertex, you must specify a `VID` for it.